 When it comes to Google Dynamic Remarketing, it is not based on search terms used to reach the website.
 It depends on the Doubleclick cookie residing on your computer that contains what products you were searching on Google ad partner sites and mobile apps.
 Thus, it remembers what the user was looking for and employs ads about that product.
-For example, if you were looking for a 5.1 speakers on any website, online store, YouTube or Google Plus page or even on a mobile app, the website displays speaker ads on different websites instead of using the normal PPC techniques.
+For example, if you were looking for a 5.1 speaker on any website, online store, YouTube or or even on a mobile app, the website displays speaker ads on different websites instead of using the normal PPC techniques.

 Opt out of Google targeted advertising

 Though Google allows you to opt out of targeted advertising on different browsers and devices, it is hard to escape remarketing.
 There will be Double-Click cookies on your computer and ad networks will make use of that cookie to show relevant ads about products you have been searching for, on the Internet.

 You can visit the Google ad settings page to set your options.
 You can also save your opt-out preference permanently, with this browser plugin from Google and opt out of the DoubleClick cookie.
 It is available for Internet Explorer, Firefox and Chrome web browsers.